On the codimension-two cohomology of $\mathrm{SL}_n(\mathbb{Z})$: High connectivity of the complexes

-Hence, only minimal 2- and 3-additive simplices are not determined by their facet type.
-As the next two lemmas show, double-triple and double-double simplices are even determined by their facet types in all possible dimensions.
+It is not hard to check that only 2- and 3-additive simplices are determined by their facet type if they are not minimal and that double-triple and double-double simplices are even determined by their facet types in all possible dimensions.
+We use these properties for the computer implementation of the complexes.
+We record them in the following lemma, but omit the (elementary) proofs.